NikkieTutorials Reveals How She Was Blackmailed Before Her Coming Out Video

 The content creator also took the opportunity to acknowledge her privilege as a white, blonde, cis-passing woman who started her transition at a young age, and whose parents offered her love and support throughout the process.
 It's with this new understanding — that not everyone is so fortunate — that she hopes to inspire others.
 "I want to take this opportunity to hopefully inspire a lot of transgender people out there, even when you're starting later on in your journey, that we need to accept that," she says.

-Before the interview was over, DeGeneres — with the help of Shutterfly — surprised the YouTuber with a $10,000 donation made in her name to The Trevor Project, a national organisation providing crisis intervention and suicide prevention services to LGBTQ youth.
+Before the interview was over, DeGeneres — with the help of Shutterfly — surprised the YouTuber with a $10,000 USD donation made in her name to The Trevor Project, a national organization providing crisis intervention and suicide prevention services to LGBTQ youth.

 As de Jager looks towards the future, she says she's ultimately grateful for the support she has received, and the timing of when she was able to speak her truth.
 As she said to DeGeneres, "I was so happy that it's 2020, and the acceptance is real."